CliMA/Land/docs/src/API.md

 To speed up the calculations, leaf physiological parameters are updated only
     if the environmental conditions changes.
 For example, PAR (photosyntheis active radiation) is constant when we iterate [`solution_diff!`](@ref), and the electron transport is only updated once.
-Similar for the cases of leaf temperature and soil moisture.
+Similar to the cases of leaf temperature and soil moisture.
 This kind of functions used in the present module are